Summer Rainbow Miso Soup

 - 1 small purple onion, peeled and diced Add to list

-- 1 small sweet red pepper, seeded and diced Add to list
+- 1 small red bell pepper, seeded and diced Add to list

 - 1 large carrot, scrubbed, sliced diagonally then into large matchsticks Add to list

-- 1 medium yellow summer squash, unpeeled, diced or half-rounds Add to list
+- 1 medium yellow summer squash, unpeeled, diced Add to list

-- 1 medium or small green zucchini squash, unpeeled, diced or half-rounds Add to list
+- 1 small zucchini, unpeeled, diced Add to list

-- 1 pound plain soft tofu, drained, cut into 1/2 inch cubes Add to list
+- 1 pound soft tofu, drained, cut into 1/2 inch cubes Add to list

-- 3 and 1/2 tablespoons mellow white or mellow brown (or chickpea) miso Add to list
+- 3 1/2 tablespoons white or brown miso Add to list

-- 1 teaspoon toasted sesame oil (or use 1/2 teaspoon, plus 1/2 teaspoon red pepper flakes) Add to list
+- 1 teaspoon toasted sesame oil Add to list

 - Optional: 1/3 bunch fresh cilantro leaves, minced (part for the pot, part for garnish) Add to list

 Add miso to blender, with 1 cup soup liquid and blend briefly.
 Pour into soup pot, stir and taste.
 Add a bit more miso if necessary.
-Add toasted sesame oil and optional pepper flakes and/or cilantro as desired.
+Season with toasted sesame oil and optional cilantro as desired.

-Note: For a strong-flavored and darker-colored broth, use 2/3 mellow white or brown miso and 1/3 dark miso paste - or simply use all darker miso, for a strong color and flavor, similar to soy sauce.
-With darker miso, sodium content is higher, but flavor is stronger, so you may use less miso.
+Note: For a strong-flavored and darker-colored broth, use 2/3 mellow white or brown miso and 1/3 dark miso paste - or simply use all darker miso, for a strong color and flavor.
+The sodium content of dark miso is higher, but flavor is stronger, so you may use less.

 Recipe by, former PCC Nutrition Education Manager